zzz6519003/substrate-how-to-guides/docs/02-pallet-design/custom-origins.md

 # Create a simple custom origin

-_Rudimentary identity authentication for a FRAME pallets._
+_Enforcing dispatch control for a FRAME pallets._

 ## Goal

-Create a custom origin inside a pallet and enforce it in a signed dispatchable.
+Create a custom origin with a specified account ID and enforce it in a signed dispatchable.

 ## Use cases

-Implement a dispatchable that can only be called by the origin defined from another pallet.
+- Implement a dispatchable that can only be called by the origin defined from another pallet.
+- Create a special origin with Sudo-like access to specific dispatchables

 ## Overview

-_A brief overview of why this is a useful guide and what concepts it uses.
-This is a good place to link to other devhub ressources, including other guides, aiming to give the reader the learning background required to understand how this guide can be useful to them._
+This guide goes over a simple way to assign an account ID to an origin.
+This origin could be used from within the pallet its defined in but also in another tightly coupled pallet.

 ## Steps
 ### 1. Add an Orgin type to your pallet's `Config` trait